chaosvolt/MST_Extra_Mod/README.md

 * A log canoe that can be made from several logs, representing the dugout style.
 Made as a single item, the resulting vehicle can be packed up to carry if it you have the strength to.

 Construction:
 * Beehives.
 This was an idea that came up during the Utterly Mad succession game, and works in a somewhat hacky way.
-No use of the bees field for you, because holy crap bees are awful about homing in on players and never disappating.
+No use of the bees field for you, because holy crap bees are awful about homing in on players and never dissipating.
 Producing honeycombs still takes time and some established initial resources to begin with, but the result should be worth it.